Making Online Communities 'Better': A Taxonomy of Community Values on Reddit: Survey and Categorization Methodology

 \subsection{Survey Instrument}

 All responses were gathered through an online survey hosted on the Qualtrics platform.
-The survey is summarized here and included in its entirety in Appendix~\ref{app:survey}.
-The survey consists of four sections: (1) informed consent, (2) general questions about the respondent's usage of reddit, (3) subreddit specific questions, and (4) reflection questions.
+The survey is summarized here and included in its entirety in \appendixref{app:survey}.
+The survey consists of five sections: (1) informed consent, (2) demographic questions, (3) general questions about the respondent's usage of reddit, (4) subreddit specific questions, and (5) reflection questions.
 All questions except the informed consent question are optional.

-Before any other questions are posed, the participant is shown a brief summary of the nature and aims of the survey, along with IRB information (for more details see \sect\ref{sec:ethics}) and is asked for their consent.
+Before any other questions are posed, the participant is shown a brief summary of the nature and aims of the survey, along with IRB information (for more details, see \sect\ref{sec:ethics}) and is asked for their consent.
+Then, in the demographics section, the participant is asked to describe their age, gender identity, and racial identity.
+Due to the challenge of obtaining parental consent over the internet, minors (people under the age of 18 in our jurisdiction) are excluded from participating.

 Next, the participant is asked to optionally provide their reddit username, which is used to query the reddit API for a list of subreddits in which the participant recently posted or commented, and as a contact point for the raffle (\sect\ref{sec:incentives}).